Fluad Quadrivalent Influenza Vaccine Description

 Fluad Influenza Vaccine Indication

-The Fluad vaccine is indicated for active immunization against influenza viruses caused by influenza virus subtypes A and type B in the vaccine.
+The Fluad egg-based vaccine is indicated for active immunization against influenza viruses caused by influenza virus subtypes A and type B in the vaccine.
 Fluad helps protect against the same flu strains as other seasonal flu shots, but it has something they don’t have: an immune-enhancing ingredient that can help provide a strong immune response to the flu in adults 65 and older.

 Seniors with an aging immune system might have a lower immune response to traditional flu vaccines than younger adults.